4dsystems/ViSi-Genie-Arduino-Library/README.md

 ## Installation

-Library should be placed in the C:\Users\(User name)\My Documents\Arduino\Libraries\ folder, or equivalent. (restart the IDE if already open)
+Library folder should be placed in the C:\Users\(User name)\My Documents\Arduino\Libraries\ folder, or equivalent. (restart the IDE if already open)

 For more information on the installation, please refer to [Installing Additional Arduino Libraries] (http://arduino.cc/en/Guide/Libraries)

+Open the ViSi-Genie project using Workshop4 and download to your display, connect the display to Arduino, reset the Arduino and it should work.

 ## Example Sketch

-Please refer to the Github Repository for the ViSi-Genie Arduino Calculator Demo
+Inside the library is an example sketch, to assist with getting started using this library.
+Inside is also a ViSi-Genie Workshop4 project, which can be used on a range of 4D Systems displays (designed on a uLCD-32PTU however can be changed via Workshop4 menu).
+It illustrates how to use some of the commands in the library include Read Object, Write Object, Reported Messages, Write Contrast and Write String.